Dates & Announcements

 Formal evaluative reports, which include grades in each class, an attendance record and anecdotal summaries from each teacher, are prepared quarterly and disseminated to the child study teams by the director.

-State PARCC testing, a requirement for graduation, is facilitated on site at Holmstead.
+State (NJSLA) testing, a requirement for graduation, is facilitated on site at Holmstead.
 PSAT, SAT, ACT testing, transition planning, and college counseling are also provided.

 - Highly Skilled Clinicians